gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 @objective(model, Max, EV)
 ```

-We set up the solver for the problem.
+We set up the solver for the problem and optimise it.
 ```julia
 optimizer = optimizer_with_attributes(
     () -> Gurobi.Optimizer(Gurobi.Env()),